 Effective March 20, all PTC classes will be delivered online for the rest of the Spring semester.
 Faculty and staff are working remotely and are available to assist students.
 Learn More ...

 Graduates seeking their first job often complain that a certificate, diploma or degree isn’t enough.
 Employers want to hire someone who also has work experience.

 The following methods can help you gain valuable experience while you complete your education.

 Jobs At A Glance

 Can’t find a job, or can’t commit to a certain number of hours a week and keep your grades up?
 Volunteering at a local not-for-profit organization can give you valuable work experience, and you can usually set your own schedule as well as retain the flexibility you need while going to school full time.
 If you volunteer in a field that you plan to seek employment in, you also gain important references and contacts for the future.
-Follow the link above for a list of local not-for-profit organizations.

 All experience does not have to be work-related.
 Being active in student clubs and organizations also gives you experience that can be transferred into work-related skills.